Exclusive: Some in Bangladesh election observer group say they now regret involvement

 “They voted so enthusiastically, especially women and the young generation,” Hasina said.
 “By coming to my country, you have also given us good opportunity to show how democracy is working.”

-As a microphone was passed around the room, monitors from the SAARC Human Rights Foundation as well as other observers, including those from the Saudi Arabia-based Organisation of Islamic Cooperation, congratulated Hasina on the win.
+As a microphone was passed around the room, monitors from the SAARC Human Rights Foundation as well as other observers, including those from the Saudi Arabia-based Organisation of Islamic Cooperation - which endorsed the poll as fair - congratulated Hasina on the win.

 The first to speak was a representative of the foundation, a Canadian woman named Tanya Foster, who called the election “very fair and democratic”.
 “In Canada I feel that it is a similar type of process,” Foster said, as Hasina smiled back.